-- 1. Reading all assigned material and participating in class discussion. - 2.
-Acting as discussant for readings assigned by the instructor. - 3.
-Writing an individual paper on some aspect of management, prepared formally and presented informally to the class.
-The paper shall be 4 to 6 pages in length. - 4.
-Completing an examination. - 5.
-Participating in a group project, which culminates in a formal presentation and paper on some aspect of management.
-The paper shall be at least 10 pages in length and shall contain references to not less than five (5) journal sources.
+Reading all assigned material.

+Two briefs of cases in education law, written formally and presented informally to the class.

+A group project culminating in a formal presentation and paper on some aspect of education law.
+The paper shall be at least 10 pages in length and shall contain references to not less than five (5) education law cases.

+An examination covering general principles of law and important matters of case law in higher education.